 You need a comprehensive tool to manage email marketing campaigns with a high level of personalization of messaging.

-With built-in contact management, lead scoring, a CRM system with top-of-the-line CRM features, and tools to trigger emails based on website interaction, it’s the one to choose if your business is in e-commerce and traditional small business.
+With built-in contact management, lead scoring, a CRM system with top-of-the-line CRM features, and tools to trigger emails based on website interaction, it’s the one to choose if your business is in e-commerce or traditional small business.